What is School Readiness?

 Kindergarten Round Up

-If your child will be turning 5 by December 2, 2013, they are eligible for Kindergarten or Transitional Kindergarten.
+If your child will be turning 5 by September1, 2014, they are eligible for Kindergarten or 5 between September 2 and December 2, 2014, they are eligible for Transitional Kindergarten at your local school.
 If you have any questions please call First 5 Mono County at 924-7626.

 Ready…Set…Learn!
 A Parent’s Guide to Kindergarten Readiness.